 - Business planning

 - Clinical trials

 - Regulatory advising

 The PPDC resources and in-kind contributions from Consortium members are used to support the service provided, as well funds from the Innovator’s Institution or Company.
-CSPs are evaluated by the PPDC Entrepreneur-In-Residence, Seth Goldenberg, for commercial merit and to identify the regulatory pathway.
+CSPs are evaluated by the PPDC Regulatory Advisor, Seth Goldenberg, for commercial merit and to identify the regulatory pathway.
 Select Clinical & Scientific Advisory (CSAC) members also review the CSP for clinical and scientific merit.